 Ref.: A2528 - Lot 11351

 The Head of Christ or Ecce Homo is one of the most frequently represented subjects in seventeenth-century painting.
 Following the Counter-Reformation (the self-imposed disciplining of the Catholic Church to ‘counter’ the successes of the Protestant Reformation), portrayals of Christ’s suffering became increasingly popular, as such images provoked empathy and devotion in viewers.
-One of the functions of seventeenth-century art was to instil an understanding of human experience, and Reni’s expressive, close-up images of the suffering Christ did just that.
+One of the functions of seventeenth-century art was to instil an understanding of human experience, close-up images of the suffering Christ did just that.

 Please click on the photos below to view a high-definition image of this artwork